-Whenever the farm survey focuses on understanding level of awareness, farmers’ behavior or, in some cases, practices or perception, the questions are crafted in a way that they keep their universal relevance to the extent possible.
+Whenever the farm survey focuses on understanding levels of awareness, farmers’ behavior or, in some cases, practices or perception, the questions are crafted in a way to maintain their universal relevance, to the extent possible.

-Assessing sustainability performance for each sub-indicator
+Assessing productivity and sustainability performance through each sub-indicator

 For each sub-indicator, criteria to assess sustainability levels are developed.
-The concept of sustainability implies an idea of continuous progress and improvement towards better performances across all themes, and such performances can therefore be more or less sustainable.
+The concept of sustainability implies an idea of continuous progress and improvement towards improved performance across all themes, which can therefore be individually more or less sustainable.
 In order to capture the concept of continuous progress towards sustainability, a ‘traffic light’ approach is proposed, in which three sustainability levels are considered for each sub-indicator:

 Green: desirable